da2stone/2048/README.md

 # 2048
-This is my attempt at the popular 2048 game, coded using C++
+This is my attempt (still in progress) at the popular 2048 game, coded using C++